Table of Contents[Hide][Show]

 The modern lifestyle is dominated by usage and exposure to man-made radiation from TV, computers, video gaming, mobile phones, smart meters, high voltage electrical lines, nuclear power plants, and x-rays.
 There is no way to know what the long term effects of this will be on the human health, but initial research indicates that it does reduce immunity.
 This research demonstrated how exposure to smart phones affects the structure of the blood in a negative way.

 While some of this exposure can’t be helped, minimization of exposure should always be the goal.
-Some simple ways to accomplish this include, turning off wifi at night, avoiding use of fluorescent bulbs and dimmer switches in the home, opting out of smart meters and AMR devices, using a radiation cancelling headset or the speaker phone for mobile phone use, avoiding neighborhoods where there are high voltage electrical wires or cell phone towers in close proximity, and avoiding unnecessary xrays both dental and medical.
-This article describes how to reduce the effect of blue light from electronic screens which negatively effects sleep when exposure occurs after sundown.
+Some simple ways to accomplish this include, turning off wifi at night, avoiding use of fluorescent bulbs and dimmer switches in the home, opting out of smart meters and AMR devices, using a radiation cancelling headset or the speaker phone for mobile phone use, avoiding neighborhoods where there are high voltage electrical wires or cell towers less than one-quarter of a mile away, and avoiding unnecessary x-rays both dental and medical.
+This article describes how to reduce the effect of blue light from digital screens which negatively effects sleep when exposure occurs after sundown.

-It goes without saying that use of any pharmaceutical drugs – antibiotics, steroids, antidepressants, painkillers, vaccines, statins, anti-cancer medications, the Pill, anti-viral drugs etc. – will negatively impact immunity.
-Cholesterol reducing statins, for example, increase cancer risk (5).
+It goes without saying that use of any pharmaceutical drugs – antibiotics, steroids, antidepressants, painkillers, statins, anti-cancer medications, the Pill, anti-viral drugs etc. – will negatively impact immunity.
+For example, cholesterol reducing statins increase cancer risk.
+(3)

 There are other ways to constructively and proactively handle illness than with immunity destroying meds!
 Again, drugs are sometimes necessary in emergencies, but more often than not, they can be avoided if the parent has the knowledge.
 If you are interested in learning more, my book Traditional Remedies for Modern Families can get you started with the basics on learning to avoid using meds as much as possible in your home.